benjaminoakes/politeness/README.markdown

 Most libraries are *very* rude, so be sure to require politeness after including them (unless you intend to make them a little more well-mannered).

-There's an example in @example.rb@.
+There's an example in `example.rb`.

 Author: Benjamin Oakes <hello@benjaminoakes.com>